Pustelto/personal_web/src/blog/how-to-do-better-code-review/index.md

 ---
-title: How to do a better code review
+title: 'How to do an efficient and valuable code review'
 twitter: ''
-tags: []
+tags: [Productivity, 'Soft-skills']
 excerpt: ''
 date: 2024-10-30
 published: true
 ---

 Do you like code reviews?
+Or do you hate them?

 Have you ever received a code review that left you scratching your head, wondering if the reviewer even looked at your code?
 Or worse, have you been on the other side, struggling to provide valuable feedback?
-You're not alone.
+Well, you're not alone.

 Code reviews are often a pain in the ass.

----

-Code reviews are form of a dialog.
-And asynchronous at the top.
-Which makes them really difficult.
-There can easily get some information lost in the process either from the author or the reviewer.

-As the reviewer I often miss a lot of context about the changes in the code and description is often very vague and I dread at every Slack notification with request to do a code review.
-With anticipation of a long, hard-to-review PR without meaningful description.
-Or if I'm on the other side of the dialog I'm nervouse how some people will resonpond to my code, if they will nitpick on small things or forget to check their ego and flood the review with a bunch of useless comments about their prefered styles of coding.

-## TLDR
+They are a form of a asynchronous dialog.
+Which makes them really difficult to nail.
+Lost information, misunderstanding, unclear intent.
+All these things can slow down the review and lead to a ping-pong of messages.
+In this article I will share some tips that help me to do a code reviews, or prepare the merge requests for the review.

-> Be specific, say what, why and how.
+> **TLDR:** Be specific.
+Always say What, Why and How.
 Try to help, not show your ego.

-## Why are code reviews hard?

 ## Purpose of the code reviews

-If the code reviews are so hard, you might be wondering why to do them in the first place?
+If the code reviews are so hard, why to do them in the first place?
 The code reviews provide few benefits to the team:

-- Get a fresh pair of eyes to check the code - because sometimes you are so immersed in the work you might forgot some bad code behind.
+- **Get a fresh pair of eyes to check the code** - because sometimes you are so immersed in the work you might leave bad code behind or miss something important.
-- Learn about the code and share knowledge -
+- **Learn about the code and share knowledge** - other teammates can learn from your code domain knowledge and patterns or help with their knowledge via comments.
-- Provide more context about the code
+- **Provide more context about the code** - especially as a senior you might have extra knowledge relevant to the change and code review is an ideal place to share it.

-Some might want to add two more points below.
+Some might argue that we are doing code reviews to ensure catch bugs and bad patterns.
 But I believe those should be handled by linters, formatter and tests.
 Not humans.

-- Ensure consistency and good patterns
-- Fix bugs

 <aside>